B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/README.md

 ```

 > **Note on Requirement Files:**
-> *   `requirements.txt`: This file is intended for a **full local development setup** where you can manage all dependencies directly, including those that might require additional system libraries (e.g., `pytesseract`).
+> *   `requirements.txt`: This file is intended for a **full local development setup**.
-> *   `minimal_requirements.txt`: This is a curated subset specifically for the **Docker builds**.
-It contains only the essential packages needed for the automated workflows, ensuring a lean, stable, and compatible environment inside the containers.
+> *   `web_scraping/minimal_requirements.txt`: This is a curated subset specifically for the **Docker builds**.
+It contains only the essential packages needed for the automated workflows.
+> *   `exact_requirements.txt`: Contains the exact 586 packages from the original development environment.
+It should be used for reference or debugging dependency issues, not for direct installation.

 #### 4. Set Up Environment Variables